6 Economic sectors of relevance to Belgium

 What are the laws, guidelines and initiatives for the economic sectors of relevance in Belgium?

+The sectors discussed in Tool 6 are construction, metals and minerals, pharmaceuticals, transport, arms trade and the diamond sector.
 For each of these sectors, the most important legislation, guidelines, industry initiatives, multi-stakeholder initiatives and certification schemes are presented.

 - Regulatory framework governing the construction sector